Azure/sap-hana/documentation/ansible/system-design-deployment/hana/prepare-ini.md

 ## Inputs

-In order to generate the installation templates for SAP HANA, you will need:

 1. SAPCAR executable
-1. SAP HANA infrastructure.
 1. The BoM file for this stack.

 Any additional components are not required at this stage as they do not affect the template files generated.